majen-jyskebank-dk/WallMessageService-CDT/README.md

 # Wall Message Service CDT
 This project contains the CDT for group Julietts Wall Message Service.
+It is designed to only use code available in the Skycave project, and as such, it should be possible to simply copy it over into the Skycave project.
+Note that you might have to update some imports.

 ## Overview
 The project contains two Java classes: MessageRecord and CDTWallMessageService.